 As the tracking band quickly prepared, Many-Paths next asked Trunk of Tree to set up double guard posts in case the ROI, if that’s who they indeed were, mounted another attack.
 She asked Shadow Walker to try to determine how the archers had slipped through their guards and to find the inward path to their center place should that prove different from their exit.

 She turned once again to walk toward the cabin of She Who Saves Many Lives.
 And there she was!
-Once again, She Who Saves Many Lives stood only a few feet.
+Once again, She Who Saves Many Lives stood only a few feet away.
 Despite everything, or perhaps because of everything, Many-Paths laughed aloud.
 “How do you do that?
 Every time I need you, there you are!
-You are remarkable.
+You are remarkable!
 I can never be what you are.”

 “I should hope not!
 I am me.
 You are you, Many-Paths.
 You are not meant to be, nor can you be me.”

 “I just mean…can I be as good a leader as you are?
 You seem to be able to read minds.”